#440: Talking to Notebooks with Jupyter AI Transcript

 55:21 Yeah.

-55:22 The learn feature by far is definitely my favorite and it's the one I want to spend the most time developing and pushing.
+55:24 And it's the one I want to spend the most time developing and pushing it better.

-55:28 I think there's massive possibility there because I deeply understand what you're working on in a multifaceted way.
+55:28 I think there's massive possibility there because to deeply understand what you're working on in a multifaceted way.

 55:36 What are the documentations?